Netball Buying Guide

 Price:

 All netballs range on price, dependant on what you're looking to use them for and how high the specification needs to be.
-The Mitre Venturi is a high specification match ball and it retails for around £30, but there are cheaper options, such as the Mitre Shooter netball which is available for around £12.00.
+The Mitre Pursue and the Gilbert Flash are high specification match balls and retail for around £30, but there are cheaper options, such as the Mitre Shooter netball which is available for around £12.00.
 For training, the Mitre Attack netball is available for £7.99 on our website and other recreational balls are available for around £7.00